tashoyan/locations-recommender/README.md

-# welcome-visitor
+# Visit Recommender
-Recommender system for visitors - come to a place where you are welcome.
+Recommender system that suggests people what places to visit.